Book provides rare 'back stage' look at research environments at academic health centers

 INDIANAPOLIS -- The future of basic and translational research in health care depends on the ability of large, complex health science centers to educate, discover new answers to extremely complicated problems and operate for the public good.

-“Enhancing the Professional Culture of Academic Health Science Centers” explores how faculty at academic health centers -- home to many medical schools in the United States and abroad -- pursue and achieve success in doing research.
+A new book, edited by investigators from the Regenstrief Institute and Indiana University School of Medicine, explores how faculty at academic health centers -- home to many medical schools in the United States and abroad -- pursue and achieve success in doing research.

 A unique contribution of this volume is its focus on relationships; how they form, are sustained and mature in a highly competitive research environment.
 The editors have brought together an international group of authors, who, in addition to describing the outcomes of their efforts, also share a personal narrative reflecting on the interpersonal processes that allowed them to succeed in research careers.

-The new book is edited by Regenstrief Investigator Thomas S. Inui, M.D., Joe and Sarah Ellen Mamlin Professor of Global Health Research and professor of medicine at the IU School of Medicine, and by Regenstrief Investigator Richard M. Frankel, Ph.D., professor of medicine at the IU School of Medicine and associate director of the Veterans Affairs Health Services Research and Development Center of Excellence on Implementing Evidence-Based Practice at the Richard L. Roudebush VA Medical Center in Indianapolis.
+“Enhancing the Professional Culture of Academic Health Science Centers” is edited by Regenstrief Investigator Thomas S. Inui, M.D., Joe and Sarah Ellen Mamlin Professor of Global Health Research and professor of medicine at the IU School of Medicine, and by Regenstrief Investigator Richard M. Frankel, Ph.D., professor of medicine at the IU School of Medicine.
 The book is published by Radcliffe Press.

 The new book, part of a five-part series on enhancing the productivity of academic health science centers, is targeted to policy makers, educators and administrators, as well as researchers interested in the present and future of research activities in academic health centers.